tosca-har/pngscene/README.md

-# Communicating Material Culture Diversity by Creating 3D Online or Virtual Reality Scenes using Three.js with the option of transforming these into games.(DRAFT)
+# Communicating Material Culture Diversity by Creating 3D Online or Virtual Reality Scenes using Three.js with the option of transforming these into games.

 ## Kristine Hardy & Mathieu Leclerc
+The Australian National University, Canberra, Australia

 ### This guide shows how to use the Three.js javaScript library to create a website with 3D models to illustrate the diversity of the pottery technologies of communities in the Papua New Guinea area.
 Selecting a vessel model reveals information on the community and their ceramics.
 The website is also able to be viewed in Virtual Reality (VR) and can be the basis for a matching puzzle.
 The aim of the puzzle is to match the vessel to the community.
 Selecting a torus shows the information about the pottery and if the vessel is dragged onto the correct torus the background colour will change.

 Web models and digital games can help the dissemination of archaeological information.
-As opposed to simply writing texts about artifacts, supplying communities with more accurate examples of the archaeological past can be considered a goal of archaeologists (Holtorf, 2005:129).
-This lesson aims to facilitate the production of engaging digital research outputs by introducing Three.js as a tool to do this.
+As opposed to simply writing texts about artifacts, supplying communities with more accurate examples of the archaeological past can be considered a goal of archaeologists (Holtorf, 2005).
+This lesson aims to facilitate the production of engaging digital research outputs by introducing [Three.js](https://threejs.org) as a tool to do this.
 The use of interactive 3D models in websites enables examples of archaeological and historical material culture to be presented more effectively.
 This ability can be further exploited by using WebXR to make the websites viewable in virtual reality (VR), with models with increased manipulability.

-There are several different ways for creaters to make websites that include models, such as using the game engines Unity and Unreal Engine.
+There are several different ways for creaters to make websites that include models.
+Many cultural heritage models are hosted on SketchFab (Maschner, 2022), which allows for interactive annotations, and viewing in VR.
+For more complex interactions with models, game engines such as Godot, Unity and Unreal Engine can be used.
 However websites can also be made relatively easily using the Three.js JavaScript library.
 This guide provides an example of making such a website.
+While this tutorial uses Three.js, many of the concepts are relevant to game engines and 3D modelling software.

 Cross community comparisons of different aspects of material culture, such as pottery, can indicate shared community histories.
 These aspects include both appearance (form and decoration) and methods of production.
 This concept is sometimes termed 'cultural evolution' (O'Brien et al. 2008).
 However, the spread of ideas and local innovations generally occur at a faster rate in material culture than with genetics or linguistics and the transmission of pottery production is argued to have occurred at least partially, independently of demic diffusion in Europe (Dolbunova et al. 2023).
 Comparisons of pottery across a region such as PNG, or the wider Pacific, reflects shared heritages, community contacts and local innovations.
 Visualising the pottery forms and their geographic distribution helps illustrate this, especially when additional information, such as the language family, of the community is considered.
 The extensive ethnographical work of researchers, such as May and Tuckson (2000) and Petrequin and Petrequin (2006) has been essential for such comparisons.